slovak-egov/metais-reports/scripts/cpp/Readme.md

 It is part of the larger `metais-reports` toolchain and is invoked as `metais_fetch`.

 needs these tools to run:
-- sudo apt-get install libcurl4-openssl-dev
-- sudo apt install nlohmann-json3-dev
+- sudo apt install nlohmann-json3-dev libcurl4-openssl-dev libssl-dev